 - Repeat if necessary.

 It will suds up heavily, but the heavy sprayer will almost always work to remove all of the grime on the sides and bottom.
-Only in extreme cases will you need to get a scrub brush to manually clean the garbage can.
+Only in extreme cases will you need to use a pressure washer or get a scrub brush to manually clean the garbage can.